josephmowjew/go-pdf-filler/README.md

 #### Required Go Packages
 These will be automatically installed when you run `go get`:
 - github.com/desertbit/fillpdf - For PDF form filling
+- github.com/PuerkitoBio/goquery - For HTML processing
-- github.com/unidoc/unipdf/v3 - For PDF processing
+- github.com/chromedp/chromedp - For HTML to PDF conversion
 - Other dependencies will be handled automatically by Go modules

 ### Optional Dependencies